North Island St.Bernard Assn.Inc

 16.1.2 Arrange the collection of all money due to the Association and to issue an official receipt for same.
 All money collected shall be accounted for and shall be banked in the Association’s bank account.

 16.1.3 Arrange for the payment of all money owing by the Association.
-All payments shall be made by cheque or electronic transfer authorised by any two of the following, the President, the Secretary and the Treasurer, except that the Treasurer may operate a petty cash account within the limits set by the committee from time to time;
+All payments shall be made by electronic transfer authorised by any two of the following, the President, the Secretary and the Treasurer, except that the Treasurer may operate a petty cash account within the limits set by the committee from time to time;

 16.1.4 Properly keep and maintain all books of accounts which are to be kept up to date and which may be perused at any reasonable time by members of the Association.